li0lian/foundry-mcp-server/README.md

 - `RPC_URL`: Default RPC URL to use when none is specified (optional)
 - `PRIVATE_KEY`: Private key to use for transactions (optional)

+> [!CAUTION]
+> Do not add keys with mainnet funds.
+Even though the code uses it safely, LLMs can hallicunate and send malicious transactions.
+> Use it only for testing/development purposes.
+DO NOT trust the LLM!!

 ### Workspace